-- Optimised Access Plan and related data can be cached within server - Oracle: automatic caching, shared across connections, cache keyed by SQL. - MySQL: explicit but hidden by DBD::mysql.
-Not shared, even with a connection.

-''' • Compare do("insert ... $id");

-with do("insert ... ?", undef, $id); '''

-- Without placeholders, SQL string varies each time - so no matching statement can be found in the servers' SQL cache - so time is wasted creating a new access plan - the new statement and access plan are added to cache - so the cache fills and other statements get pushed out - on a busy system this can lead to 'thrashing' - Oracle now has a way to avoid/reduce this problem - it can effectively edit the SQL to replace literal constants with placeholders - but quality of the execution plan can suffer - For Mysql do() always causes re-planning.
-Must use prepare() to reuse.
+- Optimised Access Plan and related data can be cached within server - Oracle: automatic caching, shared across connections, cache keyed by SQL. - MySQL v5: explicit but hidden by DBD::mysql.
+Not shared, even within a connection. - Compare do("insert ... \$id"); with do("insert ... ?", undef, \$id); - Without placeholders, SQL string varies each time - so no matching statement can be found in the servers' SQL cache - so time is wasted creating a new access plan - the new statement and access plan are added to cache - so the cache fills and other statements get pushed out - on a busy system this can lead to 'thrashing' (churning of the query plan cache) - Oracle now has a way to avoid/reduce this problem - it can effectively edit the SQL to replace literal constants with placeholders - but quality of the execution plan can suffer - For MySQL do () always causes re-planning.
+Must use prepare () to reuse.